denten-books/plain-text/main.md

-Similarly, the pea and the pea weevil achieve harmony through "meaning transfer" between the pea and the weevil larvae, which allows the weevil to prepare an escape hatch through vegetative matter in advance of its pupation.
+Similarly, the pea and the pea weevil achieve harmony through "meaning transfer" between the pea and the weevil larvae, which allows the weevil to prepare an escape hatch through vegetative matter in advance of its pupation [@uexkull_foray_2010, 161]."

-"the subject controls the time of its environment."
-Uexküll "bringing the pea and the pea weevil into harmony [@uexkull_foray_2010, 161]."
-"Circuits of meaning"

-The literature of post-humanism privileges

-"Perceptual worlds" or *umwelt* [@agamben_open_2003, 39-49; @hayles_print_2004,
-16-17]

-Estrangement and what Agamben calls disorientation of the reader "obliged to look at the most familiar places with non-human eyes [@agamben_open_2003, 45]."

-It is a mistake to conflate digital and discrete.
-It is also a mistake to conflate the human with continuous.
+The literature of post-humanism privileges these moments of alien subjectivity because they destabilize an anthropocentric view of the world.
+What gets lost in the shifting of perspective is the apparent contradiction at the very core of what the writer Dorion Sagan (rightly) calls "Gaia sciences [@uexkull_foray_2010, 12]"--the idea ascendant in diverse fields from literary studies to information theory and free-market economics--which relegate meaning creation from the level of the subject to the level of complex system.
+Paradoxically, because Uexküll's model communication makes meaning available only at the system level ("oak plus rain" or "bee plus flower" in the cited examples), it is never available to the subject itself (bees or flowers).
+The quest for alien semiotics leads only to "mute interaction [@uexkull_foray_2010, 148]," meaningful only from some vantage point outside of the system.
+The forest always "understands" more than the tree, the planet more than the forest, and so on, in a regression that can only conclude with whole-universe
+monism: the One.

+In his essay on the subjective experience of bats, Thomas Nagel concludes that there must be something about the experience of a bat *for* a bat [@nagel_what_1974,439] that is not fully accessible to human description.
+The attempt to describe things in-themselves for-themselves, in that light, seems like yet further human hubris.
+Accepting the meta-human systems-view of meaning formation would mean also to acknowledge the limits of the human to comment on the proceeding, lest the organ speak for the organism.
+And to encounter the bat (a dog, a tree, a machine) from the perspective of the human is to respect and to retain a measure of the other's ineffable alienness.
+There is a quiet humanism in Nagel's suggestion to confine our remarks to objective phenomenology, not dependent on the self-deceiving acts of the imagination [@nagel_what_1974, 449] (you are not really a bat).
+"Certainly it appears unlikely," Nagel writes, "that we will get closer to the real nature of human experience by leaving behind the particularity of our human point of view and striving for a description in terms accessible to beings that could not imagine what it was like to be us [@nagel_what_1974, 444]."

+[^ln1-nagel]: Nagel suggests: "Though presumably it would not capture everything, its goal would be to describe, at least in part, the subjective character of experiences in a form comprehensible to beings incapable of having those experiences [@nagel_what_1974, 449]."

+I do not know what a truly objective phenomenology of media would look like, but I would like to think that it would lie, at least in part, in their material conditions.
+And I can only advance an equitable description from the only perspective available to me.
+As the humanities move in search of the digital, I find that they need to regain a sense of the human.
+Once found, we can begin the work of de-naturalizing comfortable (if calcified) notions of the digital.
+It is in this de-familiarization (in a sense used by Viktor Shklovsky and Svetlana Boym) of the human that I see Uexküll's contribution to the study of media phenomenology.
+In seeing the other we see *our* human world anew.

-Electricity--the "language" of wires--is not a media format intended for human consumption.
+From this perspective, electricity--the "language" of wires--is not a media format intended for human consumption.
 One could learn to understand telegraph intercourse through electrocution, by applying the wire directly to the skin.
 Direct brain-computer interfaces promise to do more or less exactly that and are common enough today to be turned into a toy.[^ln-mindflex] The early efforts in this space implanted electrodes into the brain directly to capture single-neuron activity, or relied on imprecise "noisy" electroencephalographic (EEG) scalp activity.
 In 2004 a team of scientists developed a way of controlling  "a one-dimensional computer cursor rapidly and accurately" using